arpost/learning-git-and-github/README.md

 ## Add your public key to GitHub (all platforms)
 Login to GitHub.
 Click your avatar in the upper right corner of the window, and select Settings.
 Then select SSH and GPG keys on the left.
 Click the New SSH key button.
 Give the key a name (any name will do), leave Key type as-is, and copy and paste the contents of your public key file into the text box.
 You can open the file in a program like Notepad or TextEdit.
 Or you can print its contents in the Terminal with `type id_ed25519.pub` (Windows) or `cat id_ed25519.pub` (Mac).

+## Make sure everything works so far
+To check whether you are on the right track, in Terminal, run `ssh -T git@github.com`.
+If all is well, you will be prompted for your key's passphrase, and then you will get a successful connection message.

 ## Activate SSH Agent on Windows 10
 If you try using your key to connect to GitHub now, you will be prompted to enter your passphrase every time you connect.
 SSH Agent will enable you to use your key without needing to enter the passphrase all the time.